damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### What regions does GitHost operate in?

-Amsterdam, London, San Francisco, Singapore, Toronto, New York, and Frankfurt.
+Amsterdam, London, San Francisco, Singapore, Toronto, New York, Frankfurt, and Bangalore.

 ### Can I customize my disk space?